CodeYourFuture/CYF-Workshops/git-cli/branching.md

 ## Steps 👣

-1. Run the command `git branch --help` and briefly read the description.
-What happens if no `--list` option is given to the `git branch` command.
+1. Run the command `git branch --help` and check the description to see what happens when the `--list` option is used with the `git branch` command

 2. Now run the command `git branch` and double check your current branch.